-- 2) Parking Costs at Permanent Workstation: - a) Required Category: 100% of approved parking (not applicable if parking provided by the City). - Regular Category: 100% of employee's cost for those days when vehicle is used on City business.

-- Occasional Category: Out of pocket additional expense on date of use. - 3) Parking Costs at Location Other Than Permanent Workstation:
+- a) At permanent workstation - i) Required Category: 100% reimbursement of approved monthly parking (not applicable if parking provided by the City). - ii) Occasional Category: reimbursement of out of pocket additional expense on date of use. - b) At location other than permanent workstation

-For All Categories: 100% reimbursement for any authorized expense incurred.
+For Required and Occasional categories, 100% reimbursement for any authorized expense incurred.